pjaos/pcbzip/README.md

 INFO:  M -  Enter the MFG part number.
 INFO:  D -  Enter a part description.
 INFO:  P -  Enter a part package.
+INFO:  J -  JLCPCB part number.
 INFO:  T -  Enter a part type (Basic or Extended).
-INFO:  N -  Enter the maximum number of parts to display.
 INFO:  R -  Reset/Clear search parameters.
 INFO:  S -  Search parts database using the selected parameters.
 INFO:  SP - Toggle Show only parts where stock > 0.
 INFO:  OP - Toggle One Off Only Pricing.
 INFO:  FL - Enter a list of fields/columns to display.
+INFO:  OF - Enter the field/column to order to display.
 INFO:  CS - Enter a list of field/column sizes.
-INFO:  OF - Enter the field/column to order the output on.
+INFO:  MA - Enter the maximum number of parts to display.
 INFO:
 INPUT: Option:
 ```